Ckola99/CKola99/README.md

 ## About Me

-I'm Christopher Kola, a 24-year-old Catholic easy going guy of Congolese descent living in South Africa and an aspiring full-stack software engineer.
+I'm Christopher Kola, a 24-year-old Catholic easy going guy of Congolese descent living in South Africa.
 I'm also passionate about basketball and love watching anime.
 In my free time, I enjoy trading, working out , listening to music mainly r&b and hip-hop and just living life with my friends.
-I'm aspiring to be a full-stack software engineer and hard-nose entrepreneur.
-Trying to find my space in the 1's and 0's.
+I'm  an aspiring full-stack software engineer and hard-nose entrepreneur.
+For the most part Im just trying to find my place in the 1's and 0's.

 ## Skills